amandamartin-dev/women-led-open-source/README.md

 This is a living document that can serve as a resource for finding women leading open source projects and companies, serving as maintainers, or otherwise supporting Open Source.

+Contributions to this resource are welcome and encouraged.

+When adding someone please add their name, link to their github profile, project name, and link to project.

 ## Repositories

 [Emma Dawson](https://github.com/EmmaDawsonDev) - [Accessible For All](https://github.com/AccessibleForAll/AccessibleWebDev)